 DESCRIPTION: This project consists of performing hydrographic surveys of completed and federally maintained Federal Navigation Projects within the boundaries of the New York District in order to publish their navigation condition for users of the channels.

-STATUS: Surveys of approximately 31 federally maintained channels, reaches, inlets and anchorages within, approaching and surrounding New York Harbor are planned for Fiscal Year 2021.
+STATUS: Surveys of approximately 29 federally maintained channels, reaches, inlets and anchorages within, approaching and surrounding New York Harbor or 111 miles of channels are planned for Fiscal Year 2022.
 Selection of which projects to survey and scheduling of surveys is based upon channel usage, shoaling rates and maintenance dredging schedules.

 P: (201) 309-2331

 District Area: NJ #5-13